Lickability/swift-best-practices/CustomOperators.md

 Custom operators should be avoided.
 Custom operators can reduce the readability of the code because there can be confusion around their functionality.

 ### Key Considerations
-* Overloading of operators should be used sparingly, e.g. protocol conformance such as `Equatable` or  when two objects are backed by a numeric value such as `Price`.
+* Overloading operators should be used sparingly, e.g. protocol conformance such as `Equatable` or  when two objects are backed by a numeric value such as `Price`.

 * Place the implementation of any custom operators in an extension on the type it operates on.